meisam-wiki/telescreen/README.md

 $ pip3 install selenium wget
 ```
 In addition, the Telescreen (through the Selenium) requires a browser and its compatible webdriver to work.
 A tested version of the webdriver for the Firefox (geckodriver) has been included in the “./geckodriver/”.
 You have to extract the compressed binary for your OS and add it to your system path.

 To build the geckodriver from the source for a different OS, please refer to the [geckodriver build manual](https://firefox-source-docs.mozilla.org/testing/geckodriver/Building.html).
 You can download the latest version of the geckodriver from [here](https://github.com/mozilla/geckodriver/releases/latest)!

 To use the Telescreen with a different browser please follow the instructions on the [Selenium guide page](https://pypi.org/project/selenium/).
+(You will also have to change the “SLIDESHOW.browser” parameter in the “telescreen.py” file)

 ### Configurations
 You can edit the configs.py and change the default parameters of Telescreen.
 This includes the default: